SegiH/WatchList/INSTALL.md

 ## Known Issues:

-If you search for a movie or show that is pretty new, you may not be able to find it when searching and have to add a WatchList manually.
+If you search for a movie or show that is pretty new, you may not be able to find it when searching and have to add a WatchList Item manually.